recordrig/for-the-record/README.md

 When a component's user interactions (changes of state) are important, it can be reasonably assumed that these would be tested as part of a Cypress **integration** test, and therefore we consider writing a seperate **unit** test a testing duplicate and waste of effort.

-## Store
+## Redux Store

 We maintain the application's client side state with Redux in `./store`.
 We co-locate all related logic within the same file and/or folder.

-Install the Redux Devtools for Chrome or Firefox to aid with debugging.
+Install the [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension) for Chrome or Firefox to aid with debugging.

 ## Automated Tests